Table of Contents

 This state is seen when you have difficulties falling asleep despite feeling tired and sleepy.
 Normally, one takes 15–20 minutes to fall asleep after going to bed.

 Sleep maintenance insomnia

-A type of insomnia where you have difficulty staying asleep.
-It is normal to wake up during sleep but normal people hardly remember the event.
+This is a type of insomnia where you have difficulty staying asleep.
+It is normal to wake up during sleep, but normal people hardly remember the interruption.
 In insomniacs, they remain awake for hours in the night and wake up in the morning while still feeling tired.

 Pathophysiology of Insomnia

 The sleep- and wakefulness cycle is tightly controlled by the brain via response to environmental light and specific time in the 24-hour cycle.
 The brain’s sleep centers are in the pons, medulla and hypothalamus.
 Communication exists between these regions and messages are carried via norepinephrine, serotonin, dopamine and acetylcholine neurotransmitters.

 Sleep is thus regulated by homeostasis that induces sleep after long periods of wakefulness.
 This is achieved by activation of the inhibitory neurotransmitter GABA that inhibits wakefulness signals in the brainstem.
 The circadian rhythm, on the other hand, inhibits the homeostatic signal with the presence of environmental triggers such as light.
 This is achieved by activation of the suprachiasmatic nucleus that triggers inhibition of melatonin production from the pineal gland, causing wakefulness.